ArpitSureka/playwright-sap/README.md

 ---------------------------------------------------------------------------------------------------------------
 Playwright, built by Microsoft, is an outstanding open-source project.

-A big salute 🫡 and heartfelt thanks to all the developers and teams at Microsoft who made Playwright what it is today.👏
+Heartfelt thanks to all the developers and teams at Microsoft who made Playwright what it is today.👏

 ----------------------------------------------------------------------------------------------------------------